We left Granada in the fog. It was a hair-raising

 Hamming it up for the tourists.

-rode up to the top of the rock in taxis, but it is possible to climb
+rode to the top of the rock in taxis, but it is possible to climb

-unfit for use, but they have since been repaired.
+unfit for use, but have since been repaired.

 no mistake about it, Gibraltar is British.
 And in the tourist business.